 There aren’t very many shopping areas on the North Shore, but the Haleiwa Shops are an option.
 This is basically where you can go for any North Shore-specific souvenirs or clothing items.
 A couple of items you may be familiar with include the HE>i apparel company or the Red Dirt Shirts.

-And a Couple of Bonus Adventure…
+And Few Bonus Adventure…

 The Polynesian Cultural Center is one of the most popular attractions on Oahu.
 Learn about the many Polynesian cultures by wandering through six Polynesian villages, experiencing a luau, and watching a cultural evening show.